Fundamentals of Co-Design

 How is it delivered?

-This course consists of three online training sessions, with 10-20 participants, delivered once a week.
+This course consists of three online training sessions, delivered once a week.

 You'll engage in a mix of: